WebAssembly/component-model/design/mvp/Explainer.md

-The `thread.suspend-then-resume` built-in suspends the [current thread] and immediately resumes execution of the thread `t`, trapping if `t` is not in a "suspended" state.
+The `thread.suspend-then-resume` built-in suspends the [current thread] and immediately resumes execution of the thread `t`, trapping if `t` is not in a "suspended" state, which includes if `t` is the current thread.
 If `cancellable` is set, `thread.suspend-then-resume` returns whether the current task was [cancelled] by the caller; otherwise, `thread.suspend-then-resume` always returns `false`.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_suspend_then_resume`] in the Canonical ABI explainer.